zflat/dynamo/dev-docs/plugins.md

 ### Plugins are usually gems

-The normal distribution and installation method is via gems, handled by the `inspec plugin` command.
+The normal distribution and installation method is via gems, handled by the `dynamo plugin` command.

-`inspec plugin install inspec-myplugin` will fetch `inspec-myplugin` from rubygems.org, and install it and its gemspec dependencies under the user's `.inspec` directory.
+`dynamo plugin install dynamo-myplugin` will fetch `dynamo-myplugin` from rubygems.org, and install it and its gemspec dependencies under the user's `.dynamo` directory.
 You may also provide a local gemfile.
 For local development, however, path-to-source is usually most convenient.

-For more on the `plugin` CLI command, run `inspec plugin help`.
+For more on the `plugin` CLI command, run `dynamo plugin help`.

 ### Plugins may also be found by path to a source tree

-For local development or site-specific installations, you can also 'install' a plugin by path using `inspec plugin`, or edit `~/.inspec/plugins.json` directly to add a plugin.
+For local development or site-specific installations, you can also 'install' a plugin by path using `dynamo plugin`, or edit `~/.dynamo/plugins.json` directly to add a plugin.

 ### The plugins.json file

-Chef InSpec stores its list of known plugins in a file, `~/.inspec/plugins.json`.
+Chef InSpec stores its list of known plugins in a file, `~/.dynamo/plugins.json`.
 The purpose of this file is avoid having to do a gem path filesystem scan to locate plugins.
-When you install, update, or uninstall a plugin using `inspec plugin`, Chef InSpec updates this file.
+When you install, update, or uninstall a plugin using `dynamo plugin`, Chef InSpec updates this file.

-You can tell Chef InSpec to use a different config directory using the INSPEC_CONFIG_DIR environment variable.
+You can tell Chef InSpec to use a different config directory using the DYNAMO_CONFIG_DIR environment variable.

 Top-level entries in the JSON file: